nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <br>Throughout the lifespan of the program, various errors may occur.
 The <code>ErrorHandling</code> class stores the various errors that could occur.
 The expected errors usually stem from invalid user input or Input Output (IO) errors during file loading.
 The <code>Ui</code> class informs the users of the errors detected and suggests actions for rectification. <br>

 ## 4. Implementation

+### Watch Command feature

+The WatchCommand class extends Command by providing methods to increment the current episode in the persistent watch history of the user.
+It also updates the watch time limit as indicated previously by the user.

+Given below is an example usage scenario and how the WatchCommand class behaves at each step.

+**Step 1**

+* The user types in `watch friends` , assuming that friends has been added by the user beforehand.
+The parseInput method in InputParser class is called to parse the command.

+**[NOTE]** Customised IndexOutOfBoundsException and NullPointerException will be thrown if the user enters invalid commands.

+**Step 2**

+* A new instance of WatchCommand class is called and the command is returned to the main program.
+The processCommand method in WatchCommand class is called.

+**Step 3**

+* The processCommand method in WatchCommand class is then called.
+This method does three main things:

+1.Check the status of user's watch progress: In middle of series , finished season and finished series.

+2.Increment current episode  and new season if applicable.
+No change is done if user has finished series.

+3.Reflect the new changes to the user.
+A prompt is made to the user if the user has already finished the series.
+Changes are also saved in the userData.txt file.

+### UpdateTimeLimit Command feature

+The UpdateTimeLimit class extends Command by providing methods to update the current time limit of the user from the WatchTime class.

+Given below is an example usage scenario and how the UpdateTimeLimit class behaves at each step.

+**Step 1**

+* The user types in `updatetimelimit 120`.
+The parseInput method in InputParser class is called to parse the command.

+**[NOTE]** Customised IndexOutOfBoundsException and NullPointerException will be thrown if the user enters invalid commands.

+**Step 2**

+* A new instance of UpdateTimeLimit class is called and the command is returned to the main program.
+The processCommand method in UpdateTimeLimit class is called.

+**Step 3**

+* The processCommand method in UpdateTimeLimit class will call the WatchTIme class and update its `dailywatchtime` variable to the desired value, which is 120 in this case.

+* The change will then be reflected to the user, and be saved to the userData.txt file.

 ## 5. Documentation
 ## 6. Testing
 ## 7. Dev Ops